bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  * Larger blocks will result in higher resource requirements for full nodes, potentially causing users to shut down their nodes, which would result in higher centralisation.

- * Larger UTXO sets will result in higher resource requirements for miners, potentially causes miners to share validation resources, which would result in higher centralisation.
+ * Larger UTXO sets will result in higher resource requirements for miners, potentially causing miners to share validation resources, which would result in higher centralisation.

 ### Avoidance